Well-being

 Do you want to live more simply and savor life in ways that are right for you?

-Read on to find out you can simplify and enjoy life more.
+Read on to find out how you can simplify and enjoy life more.

-When you want to live more simply it means making choices that ultimately make life less stressful and more fulfilling because of their simplicity.
-There are lots of definitions on what it means to live a simple life.
-What most of the definitions include is some measure of eliminating extras, so you can focus on what’s really needed and live life with greater freedom, fulfillment and happiness.
+When you want to live more simply, it means making choices that ultimately make life less stressful and more fulfilling because of their simplicity.
+There are lots of definitions of what it means to live a simple life.
+Most definitions include some measure of eliminating extras so you can focus on what’s needed and live life with greater freedom, fulfillment, and happiness.

-It’s often argued that to live more simply (or minimalism) is a reaction to materialism (Par, 2021).
-Others think that simple living is a part of “alternative hedonism” which is a movement that is a response to the destructive models of capitalist consumption (Caruana, Glozer, & Eckhardt, 2019).
+It’s often argued that to live more simply (or minimalism) is a reaction to materialism.
+Others think that simple living is a part of “alternative hedonism,” which is a movement that responds to the destructive models of capitalist consumption.

 Here are a few different approaches to living more simply:

 • Minimalism – simplifies life by reducing your possessions and consumption.
-Sometimes it also includes ascetic called minimalism which focuses on clean, uncluttered design.
+Sometimes, it also includes ascetic minimalism, which focuses on clean, uncluttered design.

-• Self-sufficiency – is providing for yourself as much as possible without modern systems or what we might call convivences.
-Some examples are, living off-the-grid, growing your own food, sewing your own clothes or making your own self-care products (like soap).
+• Self-sufficiency – is providing for yourself as much as possible without modern systems or what we might call convenience.
+Some examples are living off-the-grid, growing your food, sewing clothes, or making self-care products like soap.

 • Digital minimalism – is reducing or eliminating access to certain technologies like cell phones, social media, or the Internet as much as possible.